 To fully reap those rewards, people have to be aware of your efforts.
 If no one knows about the impact you’re creating, you won’t be able to inspire your stakeholders and push for push for further positive change.

 At ActionFunder, we make it easy for businesses to fund community action.
 We’ve connected businesses of all shapes and sizes with non-profits across the country.
-And we’re often surprised by how many companies don’t talk more about the great work they’re doing to support their local communities and environments.
+And we’re often surprised by how many companies don’t talk more about the great work they’re doing as part of their ESG social impact initiatives to support their local communities and environments.

 Customers, investors, and team members alike all want to know that your company is walking its talk.
 Here are a few powerful facts to back this up: